LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 }
 ```

-Wrapping scalars in oneofs allows their presence / absence to be unambiguously determined.
+Wrapping scalars in oneofs allows their field presence to be unambiguously determined.
 For nullable fields, we add another field
 inside the oneof, which allows it to be explicitly specified as NULL.

-Field presence / absence can then be explicitly tested in code through the "which one of" method on the oneof.
-Alternatively, field
+Field presence can then be explicitly tested in code through the "which one of" method on the oneof.
+Iterations over the specified fields
-presence / absence can be tested using the "has" method on the field **and** its null counterpart (if it exists).
-Additionally, iterations
-over the specified fields will work as expected: specified fields (or their null counterpart) will be in the iteration, while unspecified
-fields will not be.
+will work as expected: specified fields (or their null counterpart) will be in the iteration, while unspecified fields will not be.

 Repeated fields cannot exist inside oneofs.
 For repeated fields, we instead use an explicit boolean to disambiguate if an empty list
 indicates whether the field is being specified or not.
 If the list is not empty, then it is specified, *regardless of the value of the